Fireplace anatomy is what we seek to discuss.

 In some quarters, a further distinction is given with names such as the inner and outer heart.
-Inner hearth refers to the hearth lying inside while outer hearth refers to the projected area.
+The inner hearth refers to the hearth lying inside while the outer hearth refers to the projected area.

 So, what materials are fireplace hearths made from?
 These are made from non-combustible materials.